Paradoxis/StegCracker/README.md

       another distro, please submit an issue and I'll see what I can do _(but do fill in the template as well)_.

-* Are you adding Windows support?
+* Can I run StegCracker on Windows?
-    * As far as I know there aren't any steghide releases for Windows, so: no
+    * As far as I know there aren't any official steghide releases for Windows, so as far as I'm aware: no

 ## License
 Copyright 2019 - Luke Paris (Paradoxis)